The New Zealand Army’s contribution to the UNITAF and UNOSOM Missions consisted of.

 - Blue UN cravat

-The Green T Shirt was the standard issue NZ Army PT Shirt, however on occasion some individuals would wear DPM T-Shirts or green civilian T-Shirts.
+The Green T-Shirt was the standard issue NZ Army PT Shirt, however on occasion some individuals wore DPM T-Shirts or green civilian T-Shirts.

-Although issue of the Green Single hade ceased in the early 1980’s, some of the longer serving solders wore these older items.
+Although issue of the Green Single had ceased in the early 1980’s, some of the longer serving solders wore these older items.

 The Black Shorts worn were either the standard NZ Army issue PT Short, “Singapore” Shorts or civilian items such as Canterbury Rugby Shorts.